 That is why the local individuals and organisations are working to get more people involved and help everyone reduce food waste (and save money at the same time).

-In January 2022 a group of Stakeholder came together to discuss the vision they wanted from Skibbereen Taking on Food Waste.
+In January 2022 a group of Stakeholders came together to discuss the vision they wanted from Skibbereen Taking on Food Waste.
 Together with the help of Hazel Hurley (email@example.com) this image was created to use as a guide for the project.

 This image summarised peoples concerned and ideas they would like to use going forward.